 Meet our founder

 She went back to her roots of remembering that food is a universal language that connects all of us.
-The cooking club was called Wannabe Chefs.
-It quickly grew a big following which evolved into starting The Phoenix Palate alongside her best friend and head pastry chef Amanda Rubio.
-Her main focus is helping people make amazing memories with their loved ones having amazing food at the center.
+The cooking club, called Wannabe Chefs, quickly grew a significant following which evolved into starting The Phoenix Palate, alongside her best friend and head pastry chef Amanda Rubio.
+Her main focus is helping people make unforgettable memories with their loved ones having amazing food at the center.

 Meet our team

 I grew up in a world of taste, smell, and destination.
 My passion for travel, food, and experiences brought me to this destination in life, working for the Phoenix Palate as the Event Coordinator.
 I bring my years of sales, travel, and culinary experiences to the table (literally!!).

 I’m a graduate with honors from ACI, a Culinary School in Scottsdale, Arizona.
 After school, I started with The Four Seasons Scottsdale Troon North Resort in Banquets and Catering.
 This brought me experience in a high volume of large events in a fast, high-end environment.

 I wanted to bring my experiences as a chef to the planning side of the culinary world.
 So that’s what brought me to The Phoenix Palate.
 I love spending time educating our clients on what works best for their next Culinary Experience.
 It could be a private chef dinner, wedding, corporate event, cooking class, or food tours.
 The Culinary World is endless and exciting.
 I look forward to raising the standards of your next Culinary Experience.